AndrewJBateman/angular-material-advanced/README.md

 * Multiple tutorial modules use the same code base - selected in `app.component.html` by commenting out unused modules

 **Uses these Angular features**
+* [@ViewChild decorator](https://angular.io/api/core/ViewChild) to configure a view query
+* [custom form field control](https://material.angular.io/guide/creating-a-custom-form-field-control) to be used inside <mat-form-field>
+* [HostBinding decorator](https://angular.io/api/core/HostBinding) to mark a DOM property as a host-binding property and supply configuration metadata
+* [Angular Accessibility - a11y - package](https://material.angular.io/cdk/a11y/overview) to provide a number of tools to improve accessibility.
+FocusMonitor is used - an injected service to listen for changes in the focus state of an element

 * [Angular Material Datepicker](https://material.angular.io/components/datepicker/overview) to be able to enter a date either through text input or by choosing a date from the calendar
 * [@Angular/core ContentChild](https://angular.io/api/core/ContentChild) parameter decorator that configures a content query - to get reference to the template component
 * [ControlValueAccessor Interface](https://angular.io/api/forms/ControlValueAccessor) used as an interface that acts as a bridge between the Angular forms API and a native element in the DOM